Relationship Between Aviation Safety Management Systems and Safety Culture

 2 – Safety Behavior in SMS

-I put the greatest stock in good safety Behavior as being a sign of great safety culture.
+I put the greatest stock in good safety Behavior as being a sign of a great safety culture.
 This is because above anything else, how you act will have the greatest bearing on the SMS performance.

 Someone might hate their SMS and resent the regulatory requirement.
 Yet as long as they follow simple safety behavioral rules (policies, procedures, hazard reporting, etc.), operational safety will be much more effective with them than someone who loves the SMS but can’t consistently follow through in behavior.